 Bus rapid transit (BRT) is a state-of-the-art bus system recommended in the short term by the Mass Transit Task Force.
 The BRT system—known as the Lower Hudson Transit Link—will provide frequent, direct service and feature enhancements designed to get more drivers out of their cars including, faster travel times, on board wi-fi, real-time bus arrival information and simplified payment systems.
 The state Department of Transportation is overseeing its implementation.

-The new cashless tolling system—implemented on the Tappan Zee Bridge in April 2016—allows motorists to pay their toll while maintaining highway speeds.
-The system, which will also be part of the new crossing, collects tolls via E-ZPass and tolls by mail, detecting classes of vehicles and applying the correct charge.
+Implemented for the Tappan Zee Bridge in April 2016, cashless tolling allows motorists to pay their toll while maintaining highway speeds.
+The system, which now serves the Governor Mario M. Cuomo Bridge, collects tolls via E-ZPass and Tolls by Mail, detecting classes of vehicles and applying the correct charge.
 If you have E-ZPass, your toll is collected using the same process that you are already familiar with.
 If you do not have E-ZPass, cameras photograph your vehicle’s license plate as it passes under the overhead equipment.
 A bill is then automatically sent to the registered owner by U.S. Mail.
 Learn more at NewNYBridge.com/CashlessTolling.

-The New NY Bridge will include several measures to deter suicides.
-In addition to increasing the existing number of crisis hotline phones, the new spans will feature climb-deterrent fencing on all bridge edges.
+The Governor Mario M. Cuomo Bridge will include several measures to deter suicides.
+In addition to increasing the existing number of crisis hotline phones, both spans will feature climb-deterrent fencing on all bridge edges.
 A new high-tech video surveillance system will also be installed and monitored 24 hours a day, seven days a week.

-The most recent estimates for a tunnel under the Hudson put the cost at $8 billion and included a construction period that would exceed that for a new bridge.
+The most recent estimates for a tunnel under the Hudson River put the cost at $8 billion and included a construction period that would exceed that for a new bridge.
 Because of the topography in the region, a tunnel would have to be seven to eight miles long (compared with the 3.1-mile new bridge), and a substantial amount of private property would have to be taken in both Rockland and Westchester counties.
-Unlike the New NY Bridge—which will utilize the same basic landing areas on both sides of the Hudson River as the current bridge—a tunnel would require new connections to be built where it meets the Thruway (I-87/I-287) in Rockland and Westchester.
+Unlike the new bridge—which will utilize the same basic landing areas on both sides of the Hudson River as the Tappan Zee Bridge—a tunnel would require new connections to be built where it meets the Thruway (I-87/I-287) in Rockland and Westchester.
 The objective to facilitate potential future rail would have additional complexities for a tunnel solution.